Intermesh/groupoffice-docs/using/calendar.rst

 To plan a video meeting, users can insert a link to the video meeting in the location field When configured, there will be a button with a video camera and plus sign next to the field.

-Group-Office currently has two modules providing video meeting links:
+GroupOffice currently has two modules providing video meeting links:

 - :ref:`jitsimeet`
 - :ref:`msteams`